DrGFreeman/pi-ip-broadcast/README.md

 ### Wireless network and SSH

 Before configuring the broadcast service, follow the instruction for a [headless Raspbery Pi setup](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) from the official Raspberry Pi documentation to configure the wireless network access and enable SSH.
-In the case where the Raspberry Pi is to be connected to an ethernet cable, skip the wireless network configuration but ensure so enable SSH.
+In the case where the Raspberry Pi is to be connected to an ethernet cable, skip the wireless network configuration but ensure to enable SSH.

 ### Broadcasting Python script

-Once the wireless network configuration is completed and SSH is enabled, open a terminal to root of the `rootfs` partition of the SD card to configure the broadcasting service (usually mounted at `/media/user/rootfs` on most Linux system).
+Once the wireless network configuration is completed and SSH is enabled, open a terminal to root of the `rootfs` partition of the SD card to configure the broadcasting service.
+All paths in this section are relative to the root of the `rootfs` partition (usually mounted at `/media/user/rootfs` on most Linux system).

 Download the broadcasting Python script in the `/home/pi/` folder (replace `pi` in `home/pi/` by the appropriate username if different than `pi`):

 ```
-$ wget https://github.com/DrGFreeman/pi-ip-broadcast/raw/master/broadcast.py -O home/pi/
+$ wget https://github.com/DrGFreeman/pi-ip-broadcast/raw/master/broadcast.py -O home/pi/broadcast.py
 ```

 Edit the `info` string near the top of the `broadcast.py` file.
 This string will print next to the Raspberry Pi's IP address and hostname on the listening computer.
 It can be useful to distinguish one Raspberry Pi from another if multiple Raspberry Pis on the network have the same hostname.